 Sometimes EEG testing, clinical history, family history and outlook are similar among a group of people with epilepsy.
 In these situations, their condition can be defined as a specific epilepsy syndrome.

-Having seizures and epilepsy also can also affect one's safety, relationships, work, driving and so much more.
-How epilepsy is perceived or how people are treated (stigma) often is a bigger problem than the seizures.
+Having seizures and epilepsy can affect one's safety, relationships, work, driving and so much more.
+Public perception and treatment of people with epilepsy are often bigger problems than actual seizures.

 The human brain is the source of all human epilepsy.

-A person is diagnosed with epilepsy if they have had at least two seizures that were not caused by some known and reversible medical condition like alcohol withdrawal or extremely low blood sugar.
+A person is diagnosed with epilepsy if they have one or more seizures that were not caused by some known and reversible medical condition like alcohol withdrawal or extremely low blood sugar.
 The seizures in epilepsy may be related to a brain injury or a family tendency, but often the cause is completely unknown.
 The word "epilepsy" does not indicate anything about the cause of the person's seizures or their severity.